damienomurchu-redhat/kafka-monitoring-stuff/README.md

 ```sh
 make uninstall/observatorium
 ```
+Monitoring of observatorium itself is also included with observatorium.

+The following will be installed:
+* Grafana
+    * Dashboards
+* Promtheus
+    * Metrics from Thanos, Loki and Prometheus
+    * Alerts

 #### Pointing the on cluster monitoring stack to observatorium

 You can point Prometheus remote write and Promtail to an existing Observatorium instance: